Kriwlfuq/Kriwlfuq/README.md

-- 👋 Hi dudee, I’m Kriwlfuq. nice to meet u dude so if u wanna to know me, it think u should to bought me some rame or another spicy food awokwaokw canda bang.
+- 👋 Hi dudee, I’m Kriwlfuq. nice to meet u dude so if u wanna to know me, it think u should to bought me some ramen or another spicy food awokwaokw canda bang.
 I think we can be friend or collaboration with u guys i hope u enjoy to visit my profile.